What do you do if your cholesterol doesn’t improve on a

 Vita-Nutrient Therapy

-cholesterol levels, Dr. Atkins always preferred to take a nutritional approach
+Cutting down on saturated fat is the typical treatment for elevated LDL cholesterol levels, but Dr. Atkins always preferred to take a nutritional approach to the problem first.

 - niacin